 All of our interpreters have:

 - Public Liability Insurance

-- Actively seek and attend appropriate training
+- And actively seek and attend appropriate training.

 British Sign Language (BSL) is the preferred language of over 87,000 Deaf people in the UK for whom English may be a second or third language.
-A total of 151,000 individuals in the UK can use BSL – this figure does not include professional BSL users, Interpreters, Translators, etc. unless they use BSL at home.
+A total of 151,000 individuals in the UK can use BSL – this figure does not include professional BSL users, Interpreters, Translators, etc., unless they use BSL at home.

 Sign languages are fully functional and expressive languages; at the same time, they differ profoundly from spoken languages.
 BSL is a visual-gestural language with a distinctive grammar using handshapes, facial expressions, gestures and body language to convey meaning.

 According to NRCPD (National Registers of Communication Professionals working with Deaf and Deafblind People), there are 1493 registered sign language interpreters (RSLI) and a further 180 trainee sign language interpreters (TSLI) in the UK.
 There are 77 registered sign language translators and 37 trainee sign language translators.
 There are also only 46 registered qualified Lipspeakers in the Uk (Source: NRCPD, January 2024).